What does a Director of Engineering do?

 - Develop and implement engineering strategies that align with the company's goals and objectives.

-- Oversee the design, development, and deployment of software and hardware products.
+- Oversee the design, development, and deployment of engineering projects, ensuring they are completed on time and within budget.

 Qualifications